danchoi/elinks.vim/README.markdown

-    ,o opens the hyperlink under or after the cursor in Elinks ,O opens the hyperlink under or after the cursor in Elinks in a new Elinks tab :[n]EMarks prints the last n Elinks bookmarks into your Vim buffer (default n is 1) :[n]EHist prints the last n Elinks history into your Vim buffer (default n is 1)
+    ,o opens the hyperlink under or after the cursor in Elinks ,O opens the hyperlink under or after the cursor in Elinks in a new Elinks tab :[n]EMarks prints the last n Elinks bookmarks into your Vim buffer (default n is 1) :[n]EHist prints the last n items from Elinks' history into your Vim buffer (default n is 1)

 To use this plugin, you must have Elinks already running in another Terminal window or Tmux/Screen pane.
 The plugin talks to the running instance of